 Optimum Nutrition has been a trusted brand in the bodybuilding community since their start in 1986, and they are represented by a huge number of IFBB pro bodybuilding, physique and bikini competitors and athletes.
 Their Gold Standard Whey is the most widely used whey protein powder on the market and has quite literally become the gold standard of whey protein powder, winning Bodybuilding.com’s Supplement of the Year award for over 10 years in a row now.

 Gold Standard Whey is available at any small or big box nutrition store, as well as just about every online supplement store.
-With slight fluctuations store-to-store, a 2lb tub can be found for $29.98, less than half the price of some of the most expensive protein powders.
-As noted above, the effective cost works out to just over $1 per serving, which is an amazing price considering the superiority of this protein.
+With slight fluctuations store-to-store, a 2lb tub can be found for $29.98, less than half the price of some of the most expensive protein powders and protein shakes.

-One scoop of ON’s Gold Standard Whey contains 24g of high-quality whey protein isolate, 5.5g of branched chain amino acids and 4g of glutamine.
-The quality of this protein is top-notch, as 100% of the whey is taken from isolate, instead of the less-refined whey concentrate which has more of the milk byproducts that we’re better off without.
+One serving of ON’s Gold Standard Whey contains 24g of high-quality whey protein isolate, 5.5g of branched chain amino acids and 4g of glutamine.
+The quality of these protein shakes are top-notch, as 100% of the whey is taken from isolate, instead of the less-refined whey concentrate which has more of the milk byproducts that we’re better off without.

-The included BCAAs give you even more bang for your buck, as they are the most effective amino acids at promoting and inducing protein-synthesis, which leads to bigger gains in size and strength.
+The included BCAAs give you even more bang for your buck, as they are the most effective amino acids at promoting and inducing protein-synthesis, which leads to bigger gains in muscle mass and strength, and also helps those trying to lose weight.
 The glutamine also sets it apart, as glutamine is a great supplement for strength and mass gain if your diet is a little lacking in glutamine-containing foods such as beef and eggs.

 Runner Up: MuscleTech Nitro-Tech